DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 ## Don't learn the slow way: trial and error

 Having a good paid mentor helps you learn things that you’d never have figured out on your own, at top speed.
 That’s why I highly recommend a good doula (we really like ours), and they can be your conduit for all the advice and recommendations you need.
 We would have had a much more difficult time without our doula.
+Our [doula was Ronit Varga](https://www.ronitaprilv.com/) ([Google reviews](https://share.google/9BrFGkOCx2k7C2fPd)).

 My definition of a good doula: they are vouched for as "good" by one of your friends who has had multiple kids.